 If you want to be a ferret owner, you have to understand ferrets as pets.
-Ferrets can be cageless, although we strongly recommend using a cage when you can’t supervise them.
+Ferrets do not need a cage at all times and can be cageless, although we strongly recommend using a cage when you can’t supervise them.
 Ferrets are mischievous animals, so keeping them in a cage is a good way to keep them away from the trouble they usually have an easy time finding.
 Let’s look a bit closer.

 Do Ferrets Need a Cage?